VentusSynergy/MidtermProject/README.md

 ### How to run:

 First, the user enters the index page.
 The user can choose to:
-1. Search the list using a keyword or phrase searching the item name, description, or store.
-2. Add an item.
-3. Mark item as purchased.
-4. Edit an item.
-5. See the item details.
-6. Delete an item from the purchased list.

-The website application will then start the search process of the database and return the result of the search with all of the list data.
-The user will then have the option to either update the user attributes and recipe information.
+* Register as a user
+* Login if already a user
+* Search recipes (logged in or not logged in)

+A logged in user can:
+* Update their profile
+* Deactivate their profile
+* Add or remove recipes to their favorites list
+* Rate and make a review comment about a recipe
+* Remove the recipe review that they have made
+* Add a new recipe
+* Update any recipe
+* Deactivate a recipe they have created

+The Admin user can:
+* Remove a review even if they did not create the review
+* Remove any recipe even if they did not create the recipe

 ### Technologies used:

-Java, Java Persistence API, Spring MVC & STS, Gradle, SQL, MySQL Workbench, HTML, CSS, Bootstrap, Apache, Tomcat, AWS, Atom, Git, Github, and Trello.
+Java, Java Persistence API, Spring MVC & STS, Gradle, SQL, MySQL Workbench, HTML, CSS, Bootstrap, Apache, Tomcat, AWS, Atom, Git, GitHub, and Trello.

 ### Topics implemented: